LIDR-academy/AI4Devs-lab-ides/prompts-davr.md

 Let's talk about the data.
 Name, email, fine.
 What about the rest of the fields?
 Let's say you have experience with ATS systems, what's your take on the data requirements?

+_(I got **amazing** suggestions!)_

+## Prompt: Let's dial it back

+You have very strong points there.
+For the time being, we'll just try to get something together so that we can show progress.
+Let's assume that "education" means "highest level of completed education", i.e. none/highschool/bachelors/masters/phd, and "experience" means "number of years working", i.e. an integer.
+Please update the design documents accordingly.